 To follow my walk you will need Ordnance Survey Explorer Map OL140 – Quantock Hills & Bridgewater.

-For more detailed walking directions and GPX download visit my associated Walking Moonraker website
+For more information on this walk including car parking, amenities, refreshments and detailed walking directions visit my associated Walking Moonraker website

 13th January 2020